 Analyze your compiled data and see if your business concept needs fine-tuning to make it more viable.

-If you're looking for examples of business plans, a great business plan template to use is the format developed by the Department of Trade and Industry (DTI).[2]
+Prepare an outline that will keep your business plan ideas organized.
+If you're looking for a sample business plan, a good template to use is the format developed by the Department of Trade and Industry (DTI).[2]
+It's a sample of a simple business plan outline with five sections:

 - Executive Summary